Schwepish/python-p4-chatterbox-lab/README.md

   - (Hint - we discussed this in the Phase 3 Many-to-Many Relationships reading and gave an example in the Phase 4 Building a Get API Reading.)

-Once you've created the model, you should initialize the database, generate and run the migrations, and use the provided `seed.py` file to seed the database:
+After creating the model and migrations, initialize the database, run the migrations and use the provided `seed.py` file to seed the database:

 ```console
 $ flask db init